jrosen48/utk-homepage/content/post/2019-12-24-hey-aera-what-s-up-with-that.md

 Basically, this is wrong.
 I think AERA is on the wrong side of a trend - driven by access to information through the Internet - toward open access.
 Additionally, I'm pretty bummed that AERA took this stand.
 I don't think that they consulted with their members about this, as I would have opposed it - and I'm sure many others would have, too.

 I'm not leaving AERA over this, but I'm certainly not dropping this and moving on, either.

+h/t [Daniel Anderson](https://datalorax.github.io/anderson-cv/) for making me aware of this.